cronokirby/hugo-blog/content/posts/Notes-on-Ripple.md

     3 --> 4
     4 --> 1
 {{</mermaid/diagram>}}
-When the first peer sends a message, it will eventually receive the same message from the fourth peer, at which point it knows to not transmit it forward, since it was the originator of that message.
+When a node wants to send a message to the network, it just sends it to the node in front of it, and when a node receives a message from the node behind it, it passes it forward as well.
+When a node receives a message that it sent, it doesn't propagate it forward.

+For example, if node 1 wants to send a message "hello", it first sends `(1, "hello")` to node 2.
+The message then propagates all the way back to node 1.
+Upon seeing `(1, "hello")`, the first node recognizes itself as the sender, and the loop is closed.

 If we compare the number of connections between this scheme and the last, we see that we only need 2 connections per node, instead of a growing number,